Itgotworse26/Used_Cars_Fuel_Types/README.md

 ## Database
 We plan on cleaning the data and then adding it to create a SQL database.
+Our provisional ERD can be seen [here] (https://lucid.app/lucidchart/db00eca8-f242-4314-a285-84b4344fc61f/edit?invitationId=inv_490fedc4-bb98-41f8-acfb-adc7dffec027).

 ## Machine Learning Model